Energy-Driven Adaptive Visual Token Pruning for Efficient Vision-Language Models: Related Work

-LVLMs have achieved unprecedented success across a broad spectrum of multimodal applications, ranging from complex visual reasoning to fine-grained instruction following \cite{blip2,gpt4v,improvedllava,instructblip,flamingo,internlm,Qwen-VL,qwen2-vl,llava,llavanext}.
-To capture intricate details, these models typically represent visual inputs as an extensive sequence of tokens.
-However, this high-resolution representation inherently introduces substantial visual redundancy, as visual patches often contain vast amounts of task-irrelevant background information.

-Empirical studies have shown that only a small fraction of these tokens are essential for the model to generate accurate responses \cite{atpllava,holov,ocr1,sparsevlm,SparseVILA,pdrop,fastv,vcm,vocollama,vispruner,visionzip,visionthink,vtw,3m}.
-The presence of such redundancy leads to two consequences: it imposes a heavy computational burden and excessive memory consumption, particularly due to the quadratic complexity of the self-attention mechanism in the LLM backbone \cite{survey1, survey2}.
+\textbf{Visual Token Redundancy in VLMs.} Empirical studies have demonstrated that only a fraction of visual tokens are essential for VLMs to generate accurate responses~\cite{atpllava,holov,ocr1,sparsevlm,SparseVILA,pdrop,fastv,vcm,vocollama,vispruner,visionzip,visionthink,vtw,3m}.
+Redundant visual tokens impose substantial computational and memory overhead, primarily owing to the quadratic complexity of self-attention in LLM backbone~\cite{survey1, survey2}.